aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-fonts/deleting-embedded-font/_index.md

 weight: 40
 ---
 ## **Introduction**
-Aspose.Slides Cloud API allows you deleting an embedded font from the presentation.
-The feature can be applied to presentations located in the storage or presentations uploaded in the request.
+Aspose.Slides Cloud API allows deleting an embedded font from the presentation.
+The feature can be applied to presentations located in the storage or presentations uploaded in the request body.
 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|
 | :- | :- | :- | :- |